ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 ## Coding Skills

-Coding skill is the final axis along which we assess candidates.
+Coding skill is another axis along which we assess candidates.
 Because ["data science can't be done in a GUI"][hadley], we need to ensure that our candidates can write both readable and maintainable code.